Buffer Overflow Attack

 Viewing Buffer Contents

-Examine the contents of the buffer with the x/22xb buf
+Examine the contents of the buffer with the x/22xb buf command:

 1 | (gdb) x/22xb buf |